HarshVaragiya/X-ray-Echo-Romeo-Oscar/README.md

 # X-ray-Echo-Romeo-Oscar
 Xero - My Keylogger that implements hybrid cryptosystem to protect logs, and is platform independent.
 Still uses Text-book cryptography.It generates 256Bit AES Key for Encrypting logs and secures the AES Key with a 4096 Bits RSA Encryption. so to Decrypt all logs, we need Private Key,Encrypted Logs,RSA-Encrypted-AES-KeyFile and we can get the logs.
-The important thing is,the Private Key,Even if the Encrypted logs and RSA-Encrypted-AES-KeyFile are stored on the host computer,Logs cannot be recovered without the Private Key which is Safe, as it is not used anywhere.
+The important thing is,the Private Key,Even if the Encrypted logs and RSA-Encrypted-AES-KeyFile are stored on the host computer,Logs cannot be recovered without the Private Key which is Safe, as it is not used anywhere.It does not require root or administrative access to track the keystrokes of the current user.
+Hence it works on Windows Systems on non-administrator accounts ann linux on non root users too.

 # Crypto-Structure
 ## While Encrypting: